chipsalliance/f4pga-examples/docs/personal-designs.rst

 +++++++++
 To learn about how Makefiles in symbiflow work, see `Understanding the Makefile in Symbiflow <Understanding-Makefile.html>`_ page.

 If you have used verilog as your HDL and an XDC as your constraint, you can add this :download:`Makefile <master_makefile/Makefile>` to your design directory instead of building your own.
-If you have used a different HDL or constraint file you can find instructions for how to create a makefile for these designs in `Understanding the Makefile in Symbiflow <Understanding-Makefile.html>`_ page.
+If you have used a different HDL than verilog or have used a combination of PCF+SDC constraint files, you can find instructions for how to modify the provided makefile or create your own in `Understanding the Makefile in Symbiflow <Understanding-Makefile.html>`_.

 Building your personal projects